ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 contiguously by 1.
 More specifically, the updates graph MUST satisfy the following invariants:

--  Continuity: ns -> ne, anything in between ns and ne also exists (implies ni -> ni + 1 update item exists), where ns is start-seq and ne is end-seq.
+-  Continuity: At any time, let ns denote the smallest non-zero version (i.e., start-seq) in the update graph and ne denote the latest version (i.e., end-seq).
+Then any version in between ns and ne must also exist.
+This implies that the incremental update from ni to ni + 1 exists for any ns <= ni <= ne, and all versions in the update graph (except 0) is an integer interval `[ns, ne]`.

--  Feasibility: let n0 denote the smallest version in N (where N is the complete set of nodes in the updates graph), the server can provide a snapshot of n0.
-In other words, there is always a direct link to ns, where ns is start-seq.
+-  Feasibility: Let ns denote the start-seq in the update graph.
+The server must provide a snapshot of ns and, in other words, there is always a direct link to ns in the update graph.

--  "Right shift" only: if a server provides `[n1, n2]` at time t and `[n1', n2']` at time t'.
-If t' > t and get `[n1', n2']`, then n1' >=
+-  "Right shift" only: Assume a server provides versions in `[n1, n2]` at time t and versions in `[n1', n2']` at time t'.
+If t' > t, then n1' >= n1 and n2' >=
-   n1 and n2' >= n2.
+   n2.

-For example, in the case of a server compacting a resource's updates graph to conserve space, using the example model in Section 3.1, assume at time 0, the server provides the valid set `[101, 102, 103, 104, 105, 106]`.
-At time 1, both `[103, 104, 105, 106]` and `[105, 106]` are valid sets.
-However, `[102, 103, 104, 105, 106]` is not a valid
+For example, consider the case that a server compacts a resource's updates graph to conserve space, using the example model in {{data-model}}.
+Assume at time 0, the server provides the versions `{101, 102, 103, 104, 105, 106}`.
+At time 1, both `{103, 104, 105, 106}` and `{105, 106}` are valid sets.
+However, `{102, 103, 104, 105, 106}` and `{104, 105, 106}` are not valid sets as there is no
-set as there is no snapshot of the version at 102 and `[104, 105, 106]` is not a valid set as there is no snapshot of the version at 104.
-Thus, there is a risk that the right content of the version at 102, in the first example, and 104, in the second example, cannot be obtained by a client that does not have the previous version at 101 or 103, respectively.
+snapshot to version 102 or 104 in the update graph.
+Thus, there is a risk that the right content of version 102 (in the first example) or 104 (in the second example) cannot be obtained by a client that does not have the previous version 101 or 103, respectively.

 # TIPS High Level Workflow { #workflow }